JOJ0/mitx-pacmen/README.md

 A self-study-exercise I solved during the [MITx Fullstack Programming Course](https://xpro.mit.edu/courses/course-v1:xPRO+PCCx/)

 Multiple PacMen in the form of simply being an image - can be generated and automatically move around the screen.
-When they hit a wall they bounce of sort of "realistically" but stay at the same velocity.
+When they hit a wall they bounce off it sort of "realistically".
+They stay at the same velocity though, hence there is no gravity simulation implemented!
+The initial velocity is randomized.

 Some things I learned from the exercise: